 As fun as it is to spend time with other people, it inevitably leads to compromise.
 You’re constantly modifying your ideas to accommodate other people’s desires and opinions.
 Being alone frees you up to do exactly what you want when you want.
 You can throw on whatever you feel like wearing, eat what you feel like eating, and work on projects that are meaningful to you.

 3. You learn to trust yourself

-4. It increases your emotional intelligence
+4. Learn to be alone – It increases your emotional intelligence

 Emotional intelligence (EQ) is your ability to recognize and understand emotions in yourself and others and your ability to use this awareness to manage your behavior and relationships.
 TalentSmartEQ has tested more than a million people and found that 90% of top performers are high in EQ.
 Self-awareness is the foundation of emotional intelligence, and you can’t increase your EQ without it.
-Since self-awareness requires understanding your emotions and how you react to various people and situations, this necessitates careful self-reflection, and self-reflection happens best when you’re alone.
+Since self-awareness requires understanding your emotions and how you react to various people and situations, this necessitates careful self-reflection, and self-reflection happens best when you learn to be alone.